 Is this your first time filing a claim for workers’ compensation?
 Are you finding all of the new terminology in your claim documents confusing and overwhelming?
-At The Law Offices of George P. Escobedo & Associates, PLLC, we understand how frustrating it can be to decode all of these various acronyms as you read through medical records.
+At The Law Office of George P. Escobedo & Associates, PLLC, we understand how frustrating it can be to decode all of these various acronyms as you read through medical records.
 We want to make filing your workers’ compensation claim simple, which is why we list 13 common abbreviations you need to know if you want to collect the compensation you deserve.

 The administrative law judge (ALJ) with the state workers’ compensation agency hears workers’ compensation claims that have been denied.